A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Introduction

 \subsection{Related Work}

+We review some papers studying gradient dominance property and second-order methods for gradient-dominated optimization in both deterministic and stochastic settings.
+The more comprehensive literature review including first-order methods is provided in the Appendix.

-\textbf{Gradient-dominated optimization and its applications.} The gradient-dominated optimization with $\alpha = 2$ (or the P\L{} condition) is first introduced in \citep{polyak1963gradient}.
+\textbf{Gradient-dominated optimization and its applications.} The gradient dominance property with $\alpha = 2$ (or the P\L{} condition) is first introduced in \citet{polyak1963gradient}.
 It is strictly weaker than strong convexity which is sufficient to guarantee the global linear convergence rate for the first-order methods. \citet{karimi2016linear} further show that the P\L{} condition is weaker than most of the global optimality conditions that appeared in the machine learning community.
-The gradient dominance property with $\alpha \in [0, 1]$ is also established locally or globally under some mild assumptions for problems such as phase retrieval~\citep{zhou2017characterization}, blind deconvolution~\citep{li2019rapid}, neural network with one hidden layer~\citep{li2017convergence,zhou2017characterization}, linear residual neural networks~\citep{hardt2016identity}, and generalized linear model and robust regression~\citep{foster2018uniform}.
-Meanwhile, it is also worth noting that in reinforcement learning, a weak version of gradient dominance property with $\alpha = 1$ holds for some certain classes of policies, such as the Gaussian policy~\citep{yuan2022general}.
+The gradient dominance property is also established locally or globally under some mild assumptions for problems such as phase retrieval~\citep{zhou2017characterization}, blind deconvolution~\citep{li2019rapid}, neural network with one hidden layer~\citep{li2017convergence,zhou2017characterization}, linear residual neural networks~\citep{hardt2016identity}, and generalized linear model and robust regression~\citep{foster2018uniform}.
+Meanwhile, it is worth noting that in policy-based RL, a weak version of gradient dominance property with $\alpha = 1$ holds for some certain classes of policies, such as the Gaussian policy~\citep{yuan2022general}.

-\textbf{First-order methods.} For the deterministic setting, \citet{polyak1963gradient} and \citet{karimi2016linear} prove that under the P\L{} condition ($\alpha=2$), the gradient descent algorithm finds an $\epsilon$-optimal solution in $O({1}/{\epsilon})$ gradient evaluations.
-Then \citet{yue2022lower} show that the convergence rate is optimal for the first-order algorithm.
-While for the stochastic setting, \citet{khaled2022better} show that stochastic gradient descent (SGD) with time-varying stepsize converges to an $\epsilon$-optimal point with a sample complexity of $O(1/\epsilon)$.
-It is later verified in \citet{nguyen2019tight} that the dependency of the sample complexity of SGD on $\epsilon$ is optimal.
-For general gradient-dominated functions with $\alpha \in [1,2]$, \citet{fontaine2021convergence} obtain a sample complexity of $O ( \epsilon^{-4/\alpha + 1})$ for SGD.
-Moreover, under the weak version with $\alpha = 1$ that is typically observed in reinforcement learning, it has been shown that stochastic policy gradient converges to the global optimal solution with a sample complexity of $\tilde{O}(\epsilon^{-3})$~\citep{yuan2022general}.